insilichem/garleek/docs/tutorials.rst

     In ONIOM calculations, the geometry is specified slightly differently.
 First, there are more than one ``charge multiplicity``.
 These correspond to the QM, MM real and MM model layers.
 Additionally, each atom line has more information:

-    - The first field is usually the elemeny symbol or its atomic number.
+    - The first field is usually the element symbol or its atomic number.
 In ONIOM, the element is extended with a second subfield for the atom type.
 In the first atom of the example above (``C-C_3``), ``C`` is the symbol for carbon, and ``C_3`` its UFF atom type (sp3 carbon).
-If the forcefield specified is not UFF, the atom type subfield can (and most probably will) be different.
+If the force field specified is not UFF, the atom type subfield can (and most probably will) be different.
     - A new column before the cartesian coordinates is present.
 Its value (``0`` or ``-1``) determines if the atom is frozen or not.
     - After the cartesian coordinates, at least one additional column is present, listing the ONIOM layer: ``H`` (high), ``M`` (middle), or ``L`` (low).
     - The layer column can be followed by the link atom specifiers, when there's a covalent bond between atoms sitting in different layers.
 It must contain the link atom specifier (element + atom type) and the serial index of the bonded atom.
 In the only example above, the link atom is a simple hydrogen atom that will replace the originally bonded carbon atom.

     The connectivity matrix is always needed because the MM program usually requires it.
 It lists every atom by serial number, and, if it is bonded to any atom(s), the serial number of those atoms, each followed by its corresponding bond order.
 In the example above, the atom 1 (carbon) is bonded to they hydrogens (atoms 2, 3, 4 and 5) with single bonds (bond order = 1.0).

-This file will run just fine in Gaussian, but it will use the simple UFF forcefield.
+This file will run just fine in Gaussian, but it will use the simple UFF force field.
 If you want to use a more accurate one (other than Amber and Dreiding), Garleek is needed.
-Let's try to use the MMFF forcefield for this molecule.
+Let's try to use the MMFF force field for this molecule.

 02 - Patch the input file with Garleek ......................................